MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/microsoft-dynamics-gp-configuration.md

 ## Web client runtime components

-Each session host server must have the Microsoft Dynamics GP web client runtime and service based architecture components.
-These components are part of the Microsoft Dynamics GP installation.
+Each session host server must have the [!INCLUDE[prodshort](../includes/prodshort.md)] web client runtime and service based architecture components.
+These components are part of the [!INCLUDE[prodshort](../includes/prodshort.md)] installation.
 To install these components, complete the following procedure:

 To install the web client runtime components

 1. Open the Programs and Features control panel.

-2. Select the Microsoft Dynamics GP 2018 application, and then click Change.
+2. Select the [!INCLUDE[prodshort](../includes/prodshort.md)] 2018 application, and then click Change.

 3. In the Program Maintenance window, click Add/Remove Features.